 Bicycle touring in Xinjiang, around the Sayram lake

 Some things to know about Xinjiang

-Xinjang is a beautiful and very interesting region, it features huge mountains, and alpine lakes, the vast desert of Taklamakan and part of the Gobi, steppe and tundra and nomadic cultures.
+Xinjiang is a beautiful and very interesting region, it features huge mountains and alpine lakes, the vast desert of Taklamakan and part of the Gobi, steppe and tundra, and nomadic cultures.

 There’s a strong independence movement, which is strongly repressed with an iron fist.

 Xinjiang is also the less densely populated area of China after Tibet and is home to many nuclear power plants and military experiments.

 Disclosure: Some of our articles contain affiliate links.
 This comes at no additional cost for you and helps us keep this website up and running. (as Amazon Associates we earn commission from qualifying purchases)